MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

   ![Office 365 admin center](images/office365_admin_portal.png)

-8. Go back to the [Office 365 admin center page](https://portal.office.com/AdminPortal/Home?switchtomoderndefault=true#/homepage) to add or buy a domain.
+8. Go back to the <a href="https://portal.office.com/adminportal/home#/homepage" target="_blank">Office 365 admin center</a> to add or buy a domain.
   1. Select the **Domains** option.

     **Figure 4** - Option to add or buy a domain